This section includes a deeper explanation of certain aspects of the library.

 key_blobas a secret to generate a key.
 This key can then be used to encrypt auxiliary data.

-Query: The party that runs the query algorithm may or may not generate a QED_MessageKey_t, depending on whether or not the
+Query: The party that runs the query algorithm may or may not generate a msgkey_file, depending on whether or not the

 query was successful (by successful we mean that the query was satisfied or the answer to the query is yes).
 If the query was

-not successful (the query was not satisfied or the answer to the query is no), then the QED_MessageKey_t will be null.
+not successful (the query was not satisfied or the answer to the query is no), then the msgkey_file will not be generated.

-In the case that the query is successful, the party can use the
+In the case that the query is successful, the party can deserialize the msgkey_file to a QED_MessageKey_t type.
+Then it can use the structures

 key_blobas a shared secret with the encryptor and generate a key (the algorithm for key generation should be known to both the encryptor and the party running query).
 This key can then be used to decrypt auxiliary data from the encryptor.